kevinylo/ShipmentDriver/README.md

 # scheduling driver for delivery given rules

-Note that visual aspect about the app has been kept to a minimum, with a focus on app architecture and algorithm.
+Note that visual aspect about the app has been kept to a minimum, with a focus on app architecture and algorithm

+See the bottom for assignment based on the input data and respective suitability scores

 ## app building
-- Should be a straight forward import from github, build and run using recent android studio.
+- Should be a straight forward import from github, build and run using recent android studio

 ## algorithm
 - Generate suitability score on all the available deliveries for every driver